jon-harper/jon-harper.github.io/docs/abs/about.md

 ## What is ABS?

+### Introduction

 ABS is a type of thermoplastic.
-It does not have outstanding performance, but rather offers mostly good characteristics across a broad range.
+It offers acceptable to excellent performance across a broad range, generally more cheaply than alternative materials.

-The name "acrylonitrile butadiene styrene" is an ingredient list, as ABS is made by polymerizing (chemically joining into long chains) these three materials, called *monomers*.
-Varying the ratio of each component produces slightly different characteristics.
-For this reason, properties of ABS and other polymers are often given within a range.
+The name "acrylonitrile butadiene styrene" is an ingredient list: ABS is made by polymerizing, or chemically joining into long chains, these three materials, called *monomers*.
+Varying the ratio of each monomer produces slightly different performance (for this reason, properties of ABS and other polymers are often given within a range).
 Other polymers can be added to further tweak the final product's properties.

 ABS is noteworthy for being easy and affordable to manufacture.
 Because it is an amorphous polymer, when heated it can be extruded and molded like glass.
 It is machinable at room temperature and can be chemically welded with common solvents like acetone.
 Combining these techniques allows manufacturers multiple ways to fabricate parts with ABS and contributes to the popularity of ABS in manufacturing.

+### Manufacturing ABS

 <figure markdown>
 ![a hand holding plastic resin](img/resin.jpg)